TexBlock/TiC-Wiki/Tinkers'-Construct-3-Roadmap.md

 * Trivial:
     * Copper oregen rate too high
     * Validate recipe tags, any tags we should be using
-        * Darkosto reported crafting station does not use workbench tag
+        * Crafting station does not use workbench tag
     * Table TESR render box
     * Cleanup config file
     * Seared tanks are not dropping with contents
     * Fix a few broken tooltips (no more double translation)
+    * Register all configured features properly with vanilla
 * Content transfer:
     * Piggybackpack move to Tinkers' Mechworks
     * Jerky, stone ladders and torches, punji sticks, and dried clay move to Natura